Appdynamics/zookeeper-monitoring-extension/README.md

 ## Metrics Provided ##

 The list of metrics provided is self-configurable.
-The metrics are extracted by telneting into the Zookeeper servers and running commands listed in the [Zookeeper Documentation][http://zookeeper.apache.org/doc/r3.4.6/zookeeperAdmin.html#sc_zkCommands].
+The metrics are extracted by telneting into the Zookeeper servers and running commands listed in the [Zookeeper Documentation].
-The commands and the fields to be extracted can be configured in the config.yaml file mentioned below.
+The commands and the fields to be extracted can be configured in the config.yml file mentioned below.